 We are Criterion.
 We love games.

 Over the last fifteen years we’ve entertained millions of players around the world with our award-winning games.
-From Burnout & Need for Speed to the critically acclaimed VR mission for Star Wars Battlefront, Starfighter Assault on Battlefront ll and Battlefield V: Firestorm, Criterion have always pushed the boundaries, delivering through technical excellence, world-class game feel and AAA audiovisual quality.
+From Burnout and Need for Speed to the critically acclaimed VR mission for Star Wars Battlefront, Starfighter Assault on Battlefront ll and Battlefield V: Firestorm, Criterion have always pushed the boundaries, delivering through technical excellence, outstanding game feel and AAA audiovisual quality.

-Criterion celebrates the skills and knowledge you arrive with.
-We work hard to give you the autonomy to express these skills fully and to develop new ones.
-We have a working rhythm that rapidly reforms our teams with self selection according to the priorities of the game you’re working on.
+Criterion celebrates the knowledge you arrive with.
+We give you the autonomy to express these skills and to develop new ones.
+We have a working rhythm that reforms our teams with self selection according to the priorities of the game you’re working on.

 Over the years, we’ve learned that crunching is flat-out stupid, so we don’t do it.

-The successful engineer will work alongside Criterion’s design, technical animation and engineering teams in a structured, iterative process – taking a hands-on role in creating, developing and implementing technologies to control character interaction and it’s interface with gameplay.
-This will include how the character behaves across a diverse range of vehicles.
-You will be responsible for developing systems and models that deliver an awesome gaming experience with technology used by other leading EA titles such as Battlefield and Need For Speed.
-You should have a track record of delivering AAA game titles.
+The successful engineer will collaborate with Criterion’s design, vehicle, character and engineering teams in a structured, iterative process – taking a hands-on role in creating and implementing technologies to guide AI systems and agents in an open world of vehicles and characters.
+You will help build new systems while incorporating and improving existing ones used by other leading EA titles such as Battlefield and Need For Speed.
+You have experience delivering AAA game titles.